lanl/jali/README.md

 Jali is a parallel unstructured mesh infrastructure library designed for use by multi-physics simulations.
 It supports 2D and 3D arbitrary polyhedral meshes distributed over hundreds to thousands of nodes.
-Jali can read and write Exodus II meshes along with fields and sets on the mesh.
-Jali is built upon MSTK, an open source general purpose unstructured mesh infrastructure library from LANL.
-Jali is copyrighted as open source but is not yet available to the public.
+Jali can read and write Exodus II meshes along with fields and sets on the mesh and support for other formats is partially implemented or is in the plans.
+Jali is built upon MSTK (https://github.com/MeshToolkit/MSTK), an open source general purpose unstructured mesh infrastructure library from Los Alamos National Laboratory.
+While it has been made to work with other mesh frameworks such as MOAB and STKmesh in the past, support for maintaining the interface to these frameworks has been suspended for now.
+Jali supports distributed as well as on-node parallelism.
+Support of on-node parallelism is through direct use of the mesh calls in multi-threaded constructs or through use of "tiles" which are submeshes or sub-partitions of a partition destined for a compute node.

+Jali is derived from the mesh infrastructure of the early versions of the open source software Amanzi (whose three-part BSD open source copyright assertion included Los Alamos National Laboratory, Pacific Northwest National Laboratory and Lawrence Berkeley Laboratory).
+Jali's copyright is being asserted solely under Los Alamos National Laboratory having been rewritten to include only code written by Los Alamos National Laboratory developers.

 # Third Party Libraries